ernstc/VisualStudioSolutionSecrets/README.md

 ```

 ## Clear secret settings from the local machine
-The `clear` command erases the solution secrets from the local machine.
+The `clear` command clears the solution secrets from the local machine.
 It is equivalent to applying the command `dotnet user-secerts clear` for each project in the solution.
 ```shell
 vs-secrets clear
 vs-secrets clear --path ./my-solution.sln